ST10465276/WEDE-PART2/README.md

 ## Changelog
 ### [Unreleased]
-Plan to add a gallery section with more images of community workshops  on the servicesPlan to add sliding images on the home pageNicely style hamburgerVertical arrangement of navigation bar as screen becomes smaller
+Plan to add a gallery section with more images of community workshops on the services page Plan to add sliding images on the home page
+Nicely style hamburger to be hiden in bigger screen Vertical arrangement of navigation bar as screen becomes smaller
 #### Added
-Insert a video in the services webpageHamburger menu for small screens  Follow us table including all TM Legal social links in the contact webpageDetailed Readme file Changelog Basic responsive design with CSS
+Insert a video in the services webpage
+Hamburger menu for small screens
+Follow us table including all TM Legal social links in the contact webpage Detailed Readme file and changelog
+Basic responsive design with CSS
 #### Changed
+Improved navigation bar styling
+Updated footer with correct copyrightUpdated
+All background images updated
-Improved navigation bar styling  Updated footer with correct copyrightUpdated all background imagesUpdated the services webpage with a videoCentred all FAQ text with updated points for questionsUpdated all linked to the colour blueWidened the contact us table and inserted border-radius Centered all the about us page text Inserted image on the home page
+The services webpage updated with a video
+Centered all FAQ text with updated points for questions Updated all linked to the colour blue
+Widened contact us table and inserted border-radius Centered all the about us page text
+Inserted image on the home page
 ### Fixed
+ReadMe file
-ReadMe fileFooter that reminds in the bottom Navbar not displaying correctly on smaller devices
+Footer that reminds in the bottom
+Navbar not displaying correctly on smaller devices